aubreyrjones/mutagen/README.md

 run the build and leave it open while the build runs.
 You can just have a blank document in there with the window minimized.

-The build will create a bunch of intermediary files in the `build` directory.
-You can ignore these.

 The complete PDF playbooks are created in `playbook_output`.

+(Intermediary files are created in a `_build` subdirectory; you can ignore these files or safely delete them.)

 For playbooks including Mutagen Markup, the electronic playbook is included as an internal attachment to each PDF file.
 You only need